NAV suggestion for a server configuration

 1 (V) Server Navision Web Client with IIS.

-(1 processor for every 10 users, 2 GB RAM for every 10 users + operating system).
-The server provides Navision as a web service IN-HOUSE (includes branch offices connected via VPN).
-This makes it possible for simple workstations to work with Navision without a client installation.
-This also works via Linux (e.g. with a cheap Raspbian or a simple fanless desktop computer) or tablets or Apple computers.
+(1 processor per 10 users, 2 GB RAM per 10 users + operating system).
+The server provides Navision as an in-house web service (including branch offices connected via VPN).
+This allows simple workstations to work with Navision without client installation.
+This also works via Linux (e.g., with a cheap Raspbian or a simple fanless desktop computer) or tablets or Apple computers.

 1 (V) Server Navision SOAP.

 2 processors, 1 GB RAM + operating system.
-This access point is, for example, for partners who would like to access the server“from the outside.”
-This computer must be placed into a DMZ.
-In this case, you need to talk to the IT systems provider if you should use an extra VM system or extra hardware, or whether a virtual network should be set up on the normal HyperV.
+This access point is, for example, for partners who would like to access the server “from the outside.”
+This computer must be placed within a DMZ.
+In this scenario, you need to consult with the IT systems provider regarding whether to utilize an additional VM system or separate hardware, or if a virtual network should be established on the standard HyperV.

 1 (V) Server Navision Web Client with IIS.

 (1 processor per 10 users, 2 GB RAM per 10 users).
-This access point, for example, is for partners “from the outside.
-This computer must be placed into a DMZ.
-In this case, you have to talk to the hardware consultant whether an extra VM system should be used, or additional hardware, or whether an additional network will be set up on the regular HyperV.
+This access point, for example, is for external partners.
+This computer must be placed in a DMZ.
+In this case, you need to consult with the hardware consultant to determine if an additional VM system should be used, or additional hardware, or if an additional network will be set up on the regular HyperV.
 This device can then be used to access Navision from anywhere in the world with a browser.
-Just like for the in-house devices, this can be a tablet, a simple desktop, or any computer of a business partner which then is able to complete small tasks using very simple Navision masks.
-You may have to rethink the filter concept you are using to restrict users in order to implement this solution.
+Similar to the in-house devices, this can be a tablet, a simple desktop, or any computer belonging to a business partner, which can then be used to complete small tasks using very simple Navision interfaces.
+You may need to reconsider your filtering strategy for restricting users to implement this solution.

-The important idea behind this is that Navision masks and processes must be so simple that they do not require any instructions or training.
-But that is also not a bad idea for Navision in general, by the way.
+The important idea behind this is that Navision masks and processes must be so simple that they don't require any instructions or training.
+But that's also not a bad idea for Navision in general, by the way.

-In my opinion, you need a 2-step security concept for this purpose:
+In my opinion, you need a two-step security concept for this purpose:

-1) Certificate control: Only devices that have a certificate (“ID”) get access to Navision (more specifically: the associated IIS Webserver).
+Certificate control: Only devices with a certificate (“ID”) are granted access to Navision (specifically, the associated IIS web server).

 1 V Server domain controller.

-Make sure to keep in mind to enter descriptive printer names: (Ny= New York, Sa = Sales, Bo = Boston)
+Please remember to enter descriptive printer names: (NY = New York, SA = Sales, BO = Boston)

 “NySaInvoice1” or “NyFrontDesk” or “NyWarehouseOffice”, and even “NyMelanie” is better than „KyoceraDS2000-1“.

-Rule of thumb: You rarely need information on a specific printer model.
-Even then, “Xerox23” is not very helpful when you are using 23 different Xerox printers.
-Instead, you need information about “The printer that prints packing slips at the New York office.”
-“NyWarehouseBronx” is certainly easier to recognize as the right printer than “Print300”.
+Rule of thumb: You rarely need information on a specific Printer model.
+Even then, a name like “Xerox23” isn't very helpful when you're dealing with 23 different Xerox printers.
+What you really need is information like “the printer that prints packing slips at the New York office.”
+“NyWarehouseBronx” is certainly easier to recognize as the correct printer than “Print300.”.

-Scenario 1: An IT specialist wants to set up a computer for Ms Smith.
-The printer needs the invoice printer, the warehouse printer in Frankfurt, the sticker printer at the Kassel warehouse office, the delivery slip printer in Düsselorf, and the laser printer in Ms Smith’s own office.
+Scenario 1: An IT specialist wants to set up a computer for Ms. Smith.
+The printer needs the invoice printer, the warehouse printer in Frankfurt, the sticker printer at the Kassel warehouse office, the delivery slip printer in Düsseldorf, and the laser printer in Ms. Smith’s office.
 How will the employee find the printers faster?
-With HP12 or NyWarehouse?
+With HP12 or NYWarehouse?

-Recommended printer names (and for the same reason also computer names!!!):
+Recommended printer names (and for the same reason, computer names too!):

 FrSaSmith